 Wrong objectives, a waste of money, and a waste of time.

 And can you tell me why some people do pay hundreds of dollars to attend a conference—to hear someone talk about their book—when they could have just paid $20 for the book?
-Share with us your views in the comments box below.
+What’s up with that?
+Curious to read your views in the comments box below.

 “He was so deadly, in fact, that his enemies would go blind from over-exposure to pure awesomeness!” — Po, in Kung Fu Panda